Published: April 23, 2023

 What comes to mind when you think about our national parks?
 Do you envision the amazing vistas of the Grand Canyon, or perhaps wild and wonderful Yellowstone?
 America’s national parks are a travel destination for millions of us year-to-year.
 Let’s check out some numbers:

 Each year, NPS ranks the parks and the service sites by the number of recreation visits.
 The large western parks routinely appear on that list year-to-year.
-But it might surprise you to learn that The Great Smoky Mountain National Park, with its grassy mountain views, a popular water trail and beautiful fall foliage, is the one that tops the list.
-Here are the Top Ten among the national parks.
+But it might surprise you to learn that The Great Smoky Mountain National Park, with its grassy mountain views, a popular water trail and beautiful fall foliage, is the one that consistently tops the list.
+Here are the Top Ten among the national parks, ranked by number of visitors in 2022.

 Some of the parks charge an admission fee – but there are some that don’t, including the Great Smoky Mountain National Park.
 NPS also manages historic, military and monument sites.
 It’s easy to include these places in your travel plans if you go to the NPS web site and find properties listed there by state and territory.